neoforged/Documentation/docs/misc/commands.md

         // Validate the supplied spell exists, throwing ERROR_UNKNOWN_SPELL#createWithContext if not }

-    // Optional, defaults to no suggestions: the completions offered while typing the argument
+    // Optional, defaults to no suggestions: the completions offered while typing the argument,
+    // see the note below
     @Override
     public <S> CompletableFuture<Suggestions> listSuggestions(CommandContext<S> context, SuggestionsBuilder builder) {
         // Suggest the names of the available spells or none